Blount County, Alabama: History

 Blount County was created by the Alabama Territorial Legislature on February 6, 1818, formed from land ceded to the federal government by the Creek Nation on August 9, 1814.
 This county was named for Governor Willie Blount of Tennessee, who provided assistance to settlers in Alabama during the Creek War.
 This county lies in the northeastern quadrant of the state, which is sometimes known as the mineral region of Alabama.
 Blount County is bordered by Cullman, Marshall, Etowah, Jefferson, Walker, and St. Clair Counties.
 This county is drained by the Locust and Mulberry Forks of the Black Warrior River.
 Blount County covers 650 sqmi.
 The Warrior coal field is located in Blount County.

-Caleb Fryley and John Jones established Bear Meat Cabin in 1816.
+Caleb Fryley and John Jones established Bear Meat Cabin, an English translation of Wassausey (a Native American village), in 1816.
 Its post office was opened in 1821, and the settlement was incorporated as Blountsville on December 13, 1827.
 In 1889, an election resulted in the county seat being transferred to Oneonta, Alabama.